 1. Planting distance

 Potatoes are tubers that grow underground.
-Because of this, they need plenty of space to grow.
-This makes it important to provide them with sufficient room to do so.
+Because of this, they need plenty of space to grow, so it is important to provide them with sufficient room.

-If potatoes are planted too closely, young tubers will not grow as well as you would expect them to.
-This will result in a poor yield.
+If potatoes are planted too closely, young tubers will not grow as well as you would expect them to, resulting in a poor yield.

-Another reason for not planting them too closely is that they will compete for nutrients, further impacting their growth negatively.
+Another reason not to plant them too closely is that they will compete for nutrients, further negatively impacting their growth.

-Potato plants should be planted 12 -14 inches apart, and have 3 feet between rows to achieve the best growth and for you to obtain optimum yield.
+Potato plants should be planted 12 -14 inches apart and have 3 feet between rows to achieve the best growth and optimum yield.
 If you plan to harvest your potatoes at the baby stage, however, you can plant them closer to each other, as they will require less space to grow.

 If you have adhered to this recommended planting distance, you should not have to worry about the possibility of them crowding up in the soil.
 They will adjust themselves and spread out as needed, provided the soil they are planted in is right.
 The plant roots and tubers will grow well.